tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 6.7.3  Revisiting the Test Specification (non-normative)

-Having asserted that a `bdqval:sourceAuthority` is needed in the Test definition (and that the Test can take this as a parameter to allow for different implementations to use different authorities), we now need to revisit the `Description` and `Expected Response` to make sure that we have included this generalization.
+Having asserted that a `bdqval:sourceAuthority` [bdqval:sourceAuthority](<../list/bdqval/index.md#bdqval_sourceAuthority> "An authority using the 'bdqval' namespace that provides a reference for values required for a Test evaluation.
+Where the Test is a bdqval:ParameterizedTest a bdqval:defaultSourceAuthority ('bdqval:sourceAuthority defaul…") is needed in the Test definition (and that the Test can take this as a parameter to allow for different implementations to use different authorities), we now need to revisit the `Description` and `Expected Response` to make sure that we have included this generalization.

 * **Description** Does value in prov:wasAttributedTo conform to the format of the bdqval:sourceAuthority?
 * **Expected Response**  INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdqval:Empty; COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of bdqval:sourceAuthority; otherwise NOT_COMPLIANT.